haskell/containers/docs/map.rst

     Map.traverseWithKey :: Applicative t => (k -> a -> t b) -> Map.Map k a -> t (Map.Map k b)
     Map.traverseWithKey f m = ...

-:haddock_short:`Data.Map.Strict#traverseWithKey` maps each element of the map ``m`` to an *action* that produces a result of type ``b``.
+:haddock_short:`/Data.Map.Strict#traverseWithKey` maps each element of the map ``m`` to an *action* that produces a result of type ``b``.
 The actions are performed and the values of the map are replaced with the results from the function.
 You can think of this as a ``map`` with affects.